Life Insurance and Non-cardiac Chest Pain.

 Can I qualify for life insurance if I have suffered from non-cardiac Chest Pain?

 Yes, individuals can and often will be able to qualify for a traditional term or whole life insurance policy after they have been diagnosed with Non-Cardiac Chest Pain or Chest Pain that is not directly related to any “issues” having to do with your heart!
 In fact, many may even be able to qualify for a no medical exam life insurance policies at a Preferred rate!

 Why do life insurance companies care if I have suffered from non-cardiac Chest Pain?

-It’s pretty safe to say that any time an individual claim’s that they are suffering from “chest pain” that most (if not all) life insurance companies are going to be pretty interested in learning more.
+It’s pretty safe to say that any time an individual claim’s that they are suffering from “chest pain” that most (if not all) best life insurance companies (in our opinion) are going to be pretty interested in learning more.
 After all, while there are many different “kinds” of pre-existing cardiovascular medical conditions that one can be suffering from and still be able to qualify for a traditional life insurance policy, it’s not like a life insurance company is going to want to approve of someone’s application if they are currently suffering from symptoms related to a myocardial infarction (heart attack)!

 This is why…